 PUT\n 4gJE4saaMU4BqNR0kLY+lw==\n application/x-download\n Tue, 27 Mar 2007 21:06:08 +0000\n x-amz-acl:public-read\n x-amz-meta-checksumalgorithm:crc32\n x-amz-meta-filechecksum:0x02661779\n x-amz-meta-reviewedby: email@example.com,firstname.lastname@example.org\n /static.johnsmith.net/db-backup.dat.gz

-Notice how the 'x-amz-' headers are sorted, white-space trimmed, converted to lowercase, and multiple headers with the same name have been joined using a comma to separate values.
+Notice how the 'x-amz-' headers are sorted, trimmed of whitespace, and converted to lowercase.
+Note also that multiple headers with the same name have been joined using commas to separate values.

 Note how only the